Performing the past 2020

 We have brought the past to life at more than 30 amazing events since 2019.
 Due to Covid we took the programme online, so you can use these Facebook and YouTube links to relive the past!

-Scroll below are our events from 2019 - but there are so many we couldn't put them all on one page!
-Discover more from other years via these links below:
+Scroll below are our events from 2020 - but there are so many we couldn't put them all on one page!
+Discover more from previous years via these links below:

 Take a look at more of our Performing the Past events: